edchalk96/tails-of-valhalla/README.md

 ![Lighthouse testing, further analysis on home page](assets/images/lighthouse-test-home-analysis2.png)
 ![Lighthouse testing, further analysis on home page](assets/images/lighthouse-test-home-analysis3.png)

 - As can be seen by the above images the performance parameter of the home page needed improvement.
-By looking further into this in the analysis sections of the lighthous report, it could be seen that the image files associated with the home page were too large and needed compressing.
+By looking further into this in the analysis sections of the lighthous report, it could be seen that the image files linked within the page needed compressing.
-    - After the above amendment of compressing the image files, the performance paramter of the lighthouse report has improved, as can be seen below.
+    - After the above amendments of compressing the image files, the performance paramter of the lighthouse report has improved, as can be seen below.

 2. **Book page**

 ![Lighthouse testing output from the sites book page](assets/images/lighthouse-test-book.png)

-- As can be seen by the above image, all parameters tested are performing well for this page (all 90+/green) and therefore no amendments for this page were deemed necessary.
+- As can be seen by the above image, all parameters tested for the Book page are performing well for this page (all 90+/green) and therefore no amendments for this page were deemed necessary.

 3. **Gallery page**